 The place and role of a safety plan

-Previously known as a ‘Memorandum of Understanding’, a Safety Plan is put in place in a church or organisation to help manage a situation where a person of interest (POI) is present.
+Previously known as a ‘Memorandum of Understanding’, a Safety Plan is put in place in a church or organisation to help manage a situation where a person of concern (POC) is present.

 The following is taken from the Safe Ministry Blueprint For Churches document.
 Please see the panel elsewhere on this page for a link to the Blueprint and a template Safety Plan document.
-It is important for the drawing up of a Safety Plan to be done in conjunction with the PSU.
+It is important for the drawing up of a Safety Plan to be done in conjunction with the Office of the Director of Safe Ministry (ODSM).

 The Anglican Church in the Diocese of Sydney is committed to actively ensuring that every person attending the church feels safe.
-At the same time, all people should be welcome to be a part of the church, including any generally referred to as persons of interest (POI).
-A POI is a person who has been convicted, accused, is reasonably suspected of or has admitted to child abuse or sexual offences.
+At the same time, all people should be welcome to be a part of the church, including any generally referred to as persons of concern (POC).
+A POC is a person who has been convicted, accused, is reasonably suspected of or has admitted to child abuse or sexual offences.

-POIs may take some time to fully realise the implications of their actions.
-If hasty assurance of restoration is offered before such realisation, there is the risk that proper boundaries will not be set around the POI.
-This can leave the POI without accountability or protection from himself or herself.
+POCs may take some time to fully realise the implications of their actions.
+If hasty assurance of restoration is offered before such realisation, there is the risk that proper boundaries will not be set around the POC.
+This can leave the POC without accountability or protection from himself or herself.
 The consequences of an offence, the potential for ongoing risk and future offence must be borne in mind together with the need to give an all-encompassing protection to church members.

 Given the priority of the protection of children and other vulnerable persons, it is a necessary safeguard for all to impose restrictions on a person accused or suspected of child abuse, even though that person is innocent until proved guilty.
 If a level of certainty emerges that any accusation is false, vexatious or misconceived, the restrictions may be lifted.
 The NSW Office of the Children’s Guardian, through the Working with Children Checks, will also give guidance and direction on the suitability of a person to work with children if it has the relevant information concerning the allegations or criminal charges.